evangipson/rime/README.md

 - A.B.C.: always be chronoshiftin'
 - Took "the break of eternity" in [session 4](#session-4)
 - In [session 4](#session-4) stole a crystal off the necklace from an unconscious [cultist](#followers-of-levistus) in the castle of [Caer Dineval](#caer-dineval)
+- In [session 17](#session-17) found a mind flayer skull, and took a jewel from it's shattered remains

 ## Sven
 - cat man ranger